+Knowing how to choose a rug step one is picking a style that mirrors your decor scheme.
 Persian rugs are one of the most popular and unique rugs on the market.
 Plus, they are incredibly versatile in both look and price.

 Produced by rug artists in Iran, the beautifully intricate designs are great as statement pieces.
 However, they can also be toned down for a subtle but equally elegant look.

 Traditionally hand-woven in Morocco, this type of rug was originally made for functional purposes.

 However, western culture has begun to notice and admire the wonderful colors and patterns.
 With bold patterns and adventurous colors, this rug choice will add that extra kick to your room.

 Full of unique patterns and textures, a Kilim rug is the perfect statement piece.
 Kilim rugs are great for high-traffic areas as they are very easy to clean.
 Plus, most Kilim rugs are reversible which is ideal for busy homes.

 Despite often being thought of in the same category as Persian rugs, not all Oriental rugs are Persian rugs.

 An authentic Oriental rug will only be made of wool and occasionally with silk too.
 Beautifully intricate designs fill these rugs, a perfect expression of skilled craftsmanship.